DanielCoffey1/GlassPane/README.md

    - Check Windows Defender or antivirus software
    - Run as administrator if needed

+5. **Persistent App Assignments Not Working**
+   - Ensure the application is running and the service is started
+   - Check that the target applications are actually running
+   - Use the "Auto-Assign Apps" button to manually trigger assignment
+   - Verify process names are correct (e.g., "chrome" not "Google Chrome")
+   - Check debug console for detailed assignment information
+   - Ensure applications have visible windows (not just background processes)
+   - Try restarting the target applications after GlassPane is running

 ### Debug Information

 The application logs debug information to the console.
 Common messages: